d4l3k/cs540-project/README.md

 ## Bayesian Optimization

+Bayesian optimization in general is the process of optimizing over the posterior distribution directly, as opposed to maximizing the likelihood as a way to approximate optimizing the posterior.
+The library we're using, in particular, implements a Student-T process with a spacial correlation model, picking the next evaluation point on the basis of expected improvement.

 ## Random Search

 This is our baseline method, where we pick a bunch of random points.
 Every other